thermalogic/PyRankine/README.md

 # PyRankine

-The **step-by-step codes** of the rankine cycle simulator from zero abstraction to the general abstraction are provided in the  PyRankine
+The **step-by-step codes** of the rankine cycle simulator from zero abstraction to the general abstraction are provided in the  PyRankine.

 We wish that the PyRankine may be a helpful vehicle for  you to understand **Computational Thinking** and improve the skills of programming.